Trope: Fake Relationship

 Trope: Secret Baby

-About: Olivia Hamilton is a recent graduate of Harvard Divinity School and is currently working as a chaplain at a children's hospital.
-She lives in Cincinnati, Ohio with her sweetie Molly, their three-legged dog, Mingus, and fluffy cat, Judy.
+About: Olivia is a recent graduate of Harvard Divinity School and is currently working as a chaplain.
+She lives in the Midwest with her sweetie Molly, their three-legged dog, Mingus, and fluffy cat, Judy.
 Olivia has never read a romance novel, but thinks a lot about what makes relationships work, and how to love, get loved on, and keep it flirty-funky-fresh in this sometimes soul-crushing world.

 Trope: Secret Baby